davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-03-28-git-basics.md

 ## Commit a change

-When a file is changed in the cloned repository, you commit the change and then push the commit to your GitHub repository.
+After a file is changed in your cloned repository, you commit the change and then push the commit to your GitHub repository.
 When you commit changes, include a brief message that describes the commit and is included in the commit history.
 The `push` syncs your clone with GitHub and the commit history is the same in both places.